FluvialSeds/rampedpyrox/docs/walkthrough.rst

 |phis|

 Note that the number of 'Individual Fitted Gaussians' reported in the legend is before the ``combine_last`` flag has been implemented.
-The last 2 peaks in each of these plots are combined in the plot.
+The last 2 peaks are combined in the plot.

 A summary of the Gaussian peaks can be printed with the ``summary`` method::